-Someday I will write a book to explain the many twists and turns in my life that maybe 100 people who have known me will want to read.
-Perhaps it will be script for a Lifetime movie.
+When people ask about my personal history, I often reply that someday they will be able to watch it played out in a Lifetime movie.
+I am serious when I say this, too.
+My life has ad more ups and downs and twists and turns than the famed Tail of the Dragon highway.
 In the meantime, here is a brief synopsis of my pilgrimage from being a "conservative" preacher to becoming a "liberal" college professor.
 I married shortly after graduating high school and a series of unfortunate events coupled with a conservative upbringing led me to Bible college to become a preacher.
 Over the next 16 years as a minister, I enjoyed the public speaking, teaching, writing, and opportunities to help people in significant times of need.
 All along I was continuing to pursue my education, to discover many more questions than answers, and to grapple with the meaning of life as the father of a child with a serious congenital disease and another diagnosed with cancer, as someone in an increasingly loveless marriage, and as someone baffled by the level of ignorance, hypocrisy, prejudice, and bigotry I experienced in religious circles.

 As I was poised to begin my final semester of doctoral studies in January 2008, my youngest child was diagnosed with life-threatening bone cancer and within a few months my marriage was officially and publicly over.
 People who did not know the history behind all of my marriage problems were not in a position to judge me, but they did.
 Even if I had been in a place emotionally, philosophically, and theologically to continue in ministry (which I was not), the market for divorced ministers is not good.
 A job offer from a "Christian university" was also rescinded at that time.
 As a result, after working for 16 years as a minister, earning two undergraduate and two graduate degrees in religion, and publishing two books, I was no longer able to "practice in my field."
 I was betrayed by those who were supposed to be "spiritual leaders."
 I was unemployed and a step away from being homeless, but expected to pay alimony and child support based on the respectable salary I had been earning after 16 years in my profession.
 Three different divorce attorneys all operating out of the same "faith-based" ethic left me penniless and feeling powerless to influence the best care for my children.